SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Terraria's Dedicated Server Mod
 -------------

-Aims to provide a stable Server + API.
+Aims to provide a stable Server + API which is compatible with Mono.

 If you like TDSM or want to help support us, we simply ask you to tell your friends about it, and help spread the word!.